 Easy Japanese Curry in a Rice Cooker

 Growing up, my mom would make me and my family Japanese Curry at least once a week.
-It was a staple, and it’s often even better the next day as leftovers.
+It was always on the dinner rotation, and it’s often even better the next day as leftovers.
+This is the case for most Japanese families – curry is a staple!

 Rice cooker meals are great for anyone because they offer convenience, simplicity, and versatility.
 A rice cooker allows you to prepare a complete meal with minimal effort and clean-up, making it an ideal option for busy individuals or those who may not have much experience in the kitchen.